General Dynamics–Grumman EF-111A Raven: Operational history

 During 1983, the EF-111A achieved initial operational capability.
 It received the official name Raven, although the aircraft also acquired the nickname "Spark 'Vark" during its service life.
 The type's combat debut, performed by the 20th Tactical Fighter Wing based at RAF Upper Heyford, took place in Operation El Dorado Canyon against Libya in 1986.
 During this operation, five EF-111As flew a distance of 3,500 miles (necessitating four aerial refueling actions) before using their electronic countermeasures to disrupt hostile air defenses while other USAF and USN aircraft bombed military airfields, barracks, and other Libyan military facilities.
 Their next engagement came three years later during Operation Just Cause in Panama; two EF-111As were deployed to jam enemy apparatus.

 During 1991, 18 EF-111As conducted combat missions during the Gulf War against Iraq.
 Typically, the type accompanied strike packages of coalition aircraft flying deep strike missions into Iraq, during which their jammers would disable Iraqi radars.
-The EF-111A was the only unarmed manned aircraft to fly so deep into Iraqi airspace.
+The EF-111A was the only unarmed crewed aircraft to fly so deep into Iraqi airspace.
 On multiple occasions, Iraqi forces attempted to intercept individual aircraft and, on some engagements, several missiles were claimed to have been fired against them.

 No Coalition aircraft were lost to a radar-guided missile during Desert Storm while an EF-111 Raven was on station.